This page is for students and faculty weighing the pros and cons of using laptop computers to take notes during lectures.

 Laptops cause lower grades

-Laptops reduce fertility
+Laptops can reduce your fertility

 Cole, D. 2007.
 Laptops vs learning.
 Washington Post April 7. link